tomiam8/ProgrammingDoneRight/control/using_WPILIB's_pid_controller.rst

 		 * Constructor for a PID controlled motor, with a controllable multiplier.
 		 *
 		 * @param motor The motor being set.
-		 */
-		public PIDMotor(PWMSpeedController motor, double rampBand) {
+		 * @param rampBand The acceptable range for a motor change in one loop */ public PIDMotor(PWMSpeedController motor, double rampBand) {
 			this.motor = motor;